sahithyandev/s2/src/content/docs/theory-of-electricity/06-operational-amplifier.md

 ### Summing-point constraint

-The voltage at the inverting input terminal is equal to the voltage at the non-inverting input terminal.
+When the op-amp is negative feedback, the voltage at the inverting input terminal is equal to the voltage at the non-inverting input terminal.

 ## Feedback types